iphat/DOCKER-docs/README.md

      COPY . /app
      CMD ["node", "server.js"]

+  and docker-compose.yml to this -

+     services:
+     backend:
+        build: ./Backend
+         ports:
+             - "8080:9000"
+        volumes:
+              - ./Backend:/app
+              - backend_node_modules:/app/node_modules
+        command: npx nodemon -L server.js

+      volumes:
+          backend_node_modules:

-what the code is doing undestand it -
+what the code is doing in Dockerfile undestand it -

   WORKDIR /app → Create and switch to the /app folder inside the container (like cd /app)